Social Media

 Autism Spectrum Disorder (ASD)

-Autism spectrum disorder (or just autism) is a broad range of conditions characterized by challenges with social skills, repetitive behaviours, speech and nonverbal communication.
+Autism spectrum disorder (or just autism) is a broad range of conditions characterised by challenges with social skills, repetitive behaviours, speech and nonverbal communication.

 Attention Deficit Hyperactivity Disorder (ADHD)